kackogut/Popular-Movies/README.md

     * The sort order can be by most popular or by highest-rated
     * Allow the user to tap on a movie poster and transition to a details screen with additional movie information
     * Movies have to appear in Recycler View

-Features that will be soon implemented on Stage 2:
     * Allow users to view and play trailers ( either in the youtube app or a web browser), and allow read reviews of a selected movie.
-    * Users can mark a movie as a favorite in the details view by tapping a button (star).
+    * Users can mark a movie as a favorite in the details view by tapping a button (heart).
 This is for a local movies collection that will be maintained and does not require an API request.

+Yet to come:
     * App would be optimized for tabled experience.

 ## Getting Started